-The School Leader or a designee (A designee can include anyone on the Charter School's administrative staff will handle all discipline referrals; and based on the severity of the action, will handle each referral on a case by case basis in the best interest of students..
+The School Leader or a designee (A designee can include anyone on the Charter School's administrative staff) will handle all discipline referrals; and based on the severity of the action, will handle each referral on a case by case basis in the best interest of students.
 The facts of every discipline case are always different.
 The policy shall be implemented uniformly and administration will take the individual facts of each case into consideration while determining the best course of action for students.
 The School Leader or the designee will document on the disciplinary referral how the action was handled.
 The discipline referral will be sent home to be signed by the student's parent or guardian and must be returned the following day.
 A copy of the referral will be given to the classroom teacher and one will be kept on file with the School Leader or designee.

 The Charter School will engage in professional development, as possible, to ensure that we are implementing the most effective disciplinary policy and actions possible.
 This may include development on new disciplinary tools from experts, sharing best practices in discipline and prevention from other KIPP schools, or refining or reinforcing existing policies and techniques.
-KSA's leadership team receives comprehensive training and they relay training to their individual school staffs as the need arises.
+The Charter School's School Leader will arrange for this professional development as it arises.
+KSOL's leadership team receives comprehensive training and they relay training to their individual school staffs as the need arises.